Monday 24 June 2024

 Fuchida described the Kates as being camouflaged very roughly and hastily in green and brown (茶褐色 chakasshoku) with his own aircraft remaining 'bright' underneath, which is a little ambiguous but might suggest the aircraft was unpainted prior to camouflaging and that the under surface retained a natural metal finish.
 The problem with Japanese descriptions of 'brown' has been discussed before but chakasshoku appears to cover colours from dark reddish brown to yellowish brown or tawny.
 The box art on the Nichimo Kate was based on his description but depicts a very dark brown.
 FWIW the paint on the 'Hospital' Kate is a slightly variegated Munsell 7.5 Y 5-6/2 which puts it into that familiar slightly lighter than FS 34201/16350 territory.
 Therefore the difference between I3 and the Zero-type olive grey is probably unimportant.
 One detail that is easily overlooked is that the amber/olive-grey paint was glossy whilst the dark green camouflage was duller or flat.

 A fabric sample from the 'Southeast Loch Kanko' had a layer of red oxide, a layer of aluminium and a top coating of olive grey.
 A piece of the rudder fabric had bright red over the olive grey layer.
-He noted that according to Bob Mikesh the under surface fabric of a B5N amongst the approximate 50 manufactured by No. 11 Kokusho during 1939-40 was doped a blue-grey approximating Munsell 5 PB 6/1.
-That would be approximate to FS 36320 so possibly J3.
-But in addition to the manufactured aircraft the No.11 Kokusho may have reconditioned or modified many B5N airframes from 1942 until March 1944.
+Jim Lansdale noted that according to Bob Mikesh the under surface fabric of a B5N amongst the approximate 50 manufactured by No. 11 Kokusho during 1939-40 was doped a blue-grey colour approximating Munsell 5 PB 6/1.
+That would be approximate to FS 36320, so possibly not the more neutral, dove grey of J3.
+The pigments in 36320 as might be expected for a low saturated 'purple blue' are rutile (non chalking) titanium dioxide (white), green shade phthalo blue, quinacridone red and blue shade carbon black.
+But in addition to the manufactured aircraft the No.11 Kokusho may have reconditioned or modified many B5N airframes from 1942 until March 1944 applying an unknown variety of paints.
 The B5N was also manufactured by Aichi from June 1942 to September 1943 with a run of approximately 200.
+Probably one of the most common pitfalls for modellers is to assume that extant paint examples from one aircraft represent all the others unvaryingly.
+Generally speaking Japanese modellers are much more relaxed and pragmatic about this.

 The heading photo is from film footage of a Midway-era KanKo taking off and the lighter outer wings are intriguing.
 Is the lighter colour on this bird olive grey (or 'grey poupon'!) and was the darker green (?) camouflage applied on board the carrier with the wings folded?